sti dashboard ny

 chlamydia

-• Rates are higher for females than males, although the difference in rates has been decreasing.
+• Rates are higher for females than males, with the highest rates being among those aged 15-29.

 • Rates have remained highest among Black New Yorkers since 2014.